Innovative Designer

 A laptop or tablet with a modern browser.
 Tablets should be at least 9.7 inches so the game studio has enough room.
 Everything runs in the Airbotix browser studio — nothing to install.

 Loved it?
-This is the on-ramp to Game Studio’s multi-week courses, where kids build bigger games on the same tools — like Turn Your Own Song into a Game with AI and Build a Super Mario Game with AI.
+This is the on-ramp to Game Studio’s multi-week courses, where kids build bigger games on the same tools — like Build a Music Game with Your Own Song and Build a Super Mario Game with AI.

 Book a free 15-min consult — we’ll check it’s the right fit and tell you when the next cohort starts.